 Linen is a natural material that is made from the flax plant.
 The material is very strong and heat resistant.
 It absorbs well and breathes, which makes it a nice material for summer.
 The production of linen is sustainable because flax can be cultivated in a very efficient way.
 Flax can grow on poor soil using far less water than cotton.
 The flax plant also gives a lot of useful byproducts, like linseed, so that nothing of the plants is wasted in production.

-At this point, about 4,5% of our collection is made with recycled materials.
+At this point, about 10% of our collection is made with recycled materials, such as ECOTEC fabrics.
 Reusing textiles is a sustainable option because we don’t need any extra raw materials or water.
 This way we can save energy and we’re putting a lot less strain on the environment.
 The materials we recycle are linen and denim, and in our winter collections, we like to use recycled wool too.
 We mix the wool with a little bit of polyamide to give it more strength and make it more absorbent.

 Natural synthetic fibers

-Tencel is a brand owned by Lenzing that sustainably creates the materials Lyocell and Modal.
-Both are man-made materials of botanic origin.
+Tencel is a trademark owned by Lenzing that sustainably creates the materials Lyocell, Modal and EcoVero.
+Lyocell and Modal are man-made materials of botanic origin.
 The fibers are compostable and biodegradable.
 At this point, about 13% of our collection is made with by Lenzing produced materials.

 Tencel Lyocell is made with eucalyptus wood from forests with an FSC-certificate.
 The production process is environmentally friendly because the solvent and water can be used and reused in a closed cycle.
 We like to use the material because it’s silky smooth, absorbs better than cotton and feels even cooler than linen.
 Ideal if you’re choosing comfort.